What is a swale

-If you are installing this watering method at the time of planting your tree then you may have no option but to use a buried piece of PVC pipe since you will need something to hold back the loose soil to create the watering reservoir.
-In my situation, my trees had already been planted so using an open hole without the pipe was not a problem.
+If you are installing the deep pipe irrigation watering method at the time of planting your tree then the best option for you be to use a buried piece of PVC pipe since you will need something to hold back the loose soil to create the watering reservoir.
+In my situation, my trees had already been planted some time ago and I was retro-fitting the swale/deep pipe irrigation method so using an open hole without the pipe was not a problem.

 I purchased a 100mm post hole digger for the job.
 This being the perfect size for an irrigation hole next to my fruit trees.
 Note also that if you do choose to use a piece of PVC pipe to do this deep watering method at home then a 90mm PVC will slide easily down the hole dug by the 100mm post hole digger.
 This is the quickest and easiest way to bury the pipe when retrofitting.